trilio-demo/tvk-poc/README.md

 ### 2. Get a license

-Ask your Solutions Architect or Solutions Engineer for a TVK license for each cluster used for the POC
+Ask your Solutions Architect or Solutions Engineer for a TVK license for each cluster used for the POC.

 TVK Lincensing Documentation - https://docs.trilio.io/kubernetes/overview/licensing